Bob Parsley sings to Boise City Council

 Most important issues to the city: Lombard-Bloom wants to reign in the budget and make sure the police and fire departments are well-funded.
 She wants to help maintain Boise’s identity as a city, because to her, people move to the city for the same reasons long-time Boiseans also love living in it.

-Most important issues in the campaign: She wants elected officials to better listen to citizens and not “just go on what you’ve already determined.”
+Most important issues in the campaign: She wants elected officials to better listen to residents and not “just go on what you’ve already determined.”
 Boiseans should have a say in the kind of city they want Boise to be, in her opinion.

 TROY RAY MINTON (running for Seat 1)